 A guest profile is a record of the guests who stayed at your property and usually consists of important information like: name, email, address, contact details, historical transaction, guest actions, preferences and more information, which we’ll discuss later on.
-You can use specialized hospitality industry software to help your hotel make these profiles, which are incredibly useful to provide an optimal experience with your hotel brand.
+You can use specialized hotel management software to help your hotel make these profiles, which are incredibly useful to provide an optimal experience with your hotel brand.

 In this article we’ll look more in detail at what a guest profile is, the different types of profiles, and how to create your ideal guest profile in order to improve marketing actions and to personalize your guest experience.